KxSystems/nano/README.md

 ```

 ### Running several tests with different process count
 If you are interested how the storage medium scales with the number of parallel requests, then you can run `runSeveral.sh`.
-It simply calls `mthread.sh` with different process numbers and aggregates the results to a final PSV file.
+It simply calls `nano.sh` with different process numbers and aggregates the results to a final PSV file.
 The results are saved in file `results/throughput_total.csv` but this can be overwritten by a command line parameter.
 Run the script with `--help` to learn about the command line parameters.

 ### Results

 The results are saved as text files in a sub-directory set by the environment variable `RESULTDIR` (by default it is `results`).
-Each run of `mthread.sh` saves
+Each run of `nano.sh` saves
 its results in a new directory, timestamped `mmdd_HHMM`, rounded to the nearest minute.
 Detailed results, including write rates, small IOPS tests, and so on, are
 contained in the output files (one per system under test) in the `results/mmdd_HHMM-mmdd_HHMM/` files.